OklenCodes/Azure-Terraform-WebApp/README.md

 # Azure-Terraform-WebApp

-Trying to build 3 tier scalable and cost efficient web app in Azure with terraform
+Building a 3 tier scalable and cost efficient web app in Azure with terraform.

-Azure Key Vault will be used for secrets management.
-Azure Storage Account will is used for state storage.
-Application Insights is used for monitoring.

 # Explaining the Terraform Files
 An additional Azure Storage Account is created to store log data, including Key Vault diagnostic log data.